 The proportion of cases treated for problem cannabis use (excluding synthetic cannabinoids), as recorded in the TDI data, has fluctuated over the reporting period.
 It decreased from 21.2% in 2004 to a low of 16.3% in 2007, but then increased year-on-year to a peak of 28.9% in 2013.
-Since then, the trend has stabilised, with 21.7% of cases recorded in 2020 being treated for problem cannabis use (see Section T2.1 of the Treatment workbook for further information).
-For information on the impact of the COVID-19 pandemic on treatment figures, please see the Treatment workbook.
+Since then, the trend has stabilised, with 21.4% of cases recorded in 2021 being treated for problem cannabis use (see Section T2.1 of the Treatment workbook for further information).

-Cannabis was the third most common drug for which entrants sought treatment, after opioids (mainly heroin) and cocaine, which is similar to the 2019 findings.
+Cannabis was the third most common drug for which entrants sought treatment, after opioids (mainly heroin) and cocaine, which is similar to the 2020 findings.
 In 2011, cannabis replaced opioids as the most common problem drug reported among new entrants to treatment (also see Section T1.3 of the Treatment workbook).

-In 2020, 78.4% of cases reporting cannabis as their main problem drug were male, the mean age was 24 years (males: 24 years; females: 25 years), and all of these figures are similar to previous years.
-Two-thirds (65.6%) were new entrants, a slightly higher percentage than in 2019 (62.5%).
+In 2021, 76.1% of cases reporting cannabis as their main problem drug were male, the mean age was 25 years (males: 25 years; females: 26 years), and all of these figures are similar to previous years.
+Two-thirds (66.3%) were new entrants, again similar to previous years.

-In 2020, the highest percentage of cases (48.5%) were self-referred (including referrals from family or friends, with no other agency/institution involved), which is similar to findings for previous years.
-This was followed by 33.3% of cases that were referred by other medical agencies or social services.
+In 2021, the highest percentage of cases (50.1%) were self-referred (including referrals from family or friends, with no other agency/institution involved), which is similar to findings for previous years.
+This was followed by 32.2% of cases that were referred by other medical agencies or social services.
+One in 10 (9.6%) were referred by court/probation or police.

 Most of the people who used cannabis and accessed treatment accessed generic drug treatment services.
 While the overall trends for cannabis treatment appear to be consistent with previous years, the impact of public health restrictions as a result of the COVID-19 pandemic cannot be discounted.
 For further information, see the Treatment workbook.
+The number of cases reported in 2021 has increased compared to 2020, which may indicated that the impact of public health restrictions on addiction care has been allayed for 2021.